Turian: Appearances

 Turian characters are featured prominently in Mass Effect media, either as leading or supporting characters.
 One of the main characters of Mass Effect: Revelation, the franchise's inaugural media installment, is Saren Arterius.
 He is a turian member of the Spectres, a special forces unit which answers directly to the Citadel Council, who resents humanity as a result of the First Contact War's events and actively works to undermine the candidacy of human Spectre hopeful David Anderson.
 The turian representative of the Citadel Council also appears in Revelation, with the Council being presented as the governing body and ultimate authority in Citadel space.
 By the novel's ending, Saren discovers a massive starship of unknown origin, which sets into motion the events of the first Mass Effect game which occurs 18 years after Revelation.

+Mass Effect

-The introduction of Mass Effect begins with player character Commander Shepard on board a spacecraft known as The SSV Normandy, which is created from a joint collaboration between humans and turians with Anderson, now a Systems Alliance captain, commandeering the vessel.
-Shepard is poised to join the Spectres as its first human member and works under the supervision of Nihlus Kryik, a senior turian Spectre who is present on the Normandy as a Council representative.
-The Normandy lands on the human colony of Eden Prime during a routine incursion to investigate an attack by the geth, a synthetic race of artificial intelligences originally created by the quarians who turned on their creators.
-During the chaos, Shepard discovers an unearthed artifact of an extinct elder race known as the Protheans and learns about Saren, who murders Nihlus and leads the geth to search for another Prothean artifact known as the Conduit on behalf of the Reapers, a collective of sentient hyper-advanced starships that appear every fifty thousand years to wipe out all organic life in the Milky Way galaxy.
-Shepard is later formally inducted into the Spectres by the council and assumes command of the Normandy to hunt down Saren; among the allies Shepard may encounter include Garrus Vakarian, a turian officer working for Citadel Security Services or C-Sec.
-Towards the end of the first game, Saren and the Reaper Sovereign lead an army of geth to attack the Citadel, but is repulsed and defeated by its defenders.
+The introduction of Mass Effect begins with player character Commander Shepard on board a spacecraft known as the SSV Normandy, which is created from a joint collaboration between humans and turians.
+In their effort to join the Spectres, Shepard has to work under the supervision of turian Spectre Nihlus Kryik to investigate an ongoing attack by the geth, a synthetic race of artificial intelligences that rebelled against their creators, on the human colony of Eden Prime.
+On the surface of the planet, Shepard encounters Saren Arterius, who murders Nihlus.
+Saren Arterius then serves as the game's main antagonist, commanding the geth on behalf of the Reapers, a collective of sentient hyper-advanced starships, to attack several colonies and facilities.
+The now-Spectre Commander Shepard is then tasked with hunting Saren down.
+Towards the end of the game, Saren and the Reaper Sovereign lead an army of geth to attack the Citadel, but are ultimately defeated.
+The game also introduces the franchise's inaugural turian party member or "squadmate", Garrus Vakarian, a turian officer that was a member of the Citadel's security service and gives the player an insight into the turian species.

+Mass Effect 2

+Mass Effect 2 sees the return of turian squadmate Garrus Vakarian, who had been living under the false identity of Archangel, a bounty hunter on Omega, a crime-ridden space station built in the crust of a metallic asteroid.
+During his loyalty mission, a specialized side-quest that the player has to complete in order to gain each squadmate's loyalty, Shepard has to locate and attempt to assassinate Sidonis, a turian former member of Garrus' team on Omega that had ultimately betrayed him.